Simultaneously constraining cosmology and baryonic physics via deep learning from weak lensing: Results

 \subsection{Posterior distributions}

 In Fig.~\ref{fig:cornerplot-20}, we show the posterior distribution of cosmological and baryonic parameters in an HSC-like survey ($A_\mathrm{survey}=1500\unit{deg^2}, n_\mathrm{g}=20\unit{arcmin^{-2}}$) with MCMC sampling as described in \S~\ref{sec:parameter-inference}.
 In terms of constraining cosmological parameters, the performance of our CNN is better than the power spectrum and the peak counts, which is shown in the $\Om-\s8$ panel of Fig.~\ref{fig:cornerplot-20}.
 We list the $1\sigma$ areas and $S_\mathrm{full}/S_\mathrm{fid}$ derived using different methods in Table~\ref{tab:posterior-area}.
 We find that when the baryonic parameters are fixed, our CNN achieves a $2.10$ times lower $S_\mathrm{fid}$ than the power spectrum, which proves that our CNN can efficiently extract non-Gaussian information from WL maps.
-A similar result has been found by \citet{ribli2019}, where this ratio is $2.4-2.8$ at a noise level of $30\unit{arcmin^{-2}}$.
+Similar levels of improvements have been found in previous studies (with different networks): \citet{ribli2019} have found this ratio to be $2.4-2.8$ at a noise level of $30\unit{arcmin^{-2}}$, and \citet{fluri2018} have found it to be $\sim2.5$ at a noise level of $15\unit{arcmin^{-2}}$ and a map smoothing scale of $1.17\unit{arcmin}$.
 On the other hand, when we marginalize over baryonic parameters, the advantage of the CNN over the power spectrum narrows to a factor of 1.66, meaning that baryons have a greater negative impact on the CNN (this can also been seen from the CNN having a higher $S_\mathrm{full}/S_\mathrm{fid}$).

 In terms of constraining baryonic parameters, our CNN does not outperform the power spectrum and the peak counts overall.
 While our CNN's constraints on $M_\mathrm{c}$ and $M_{1,0}$ is tighter compared to the other two methods, the marginal posterior distributions of $\eta$ and $\beta$ by the network only weakly prefer the fiducial baryonic parameters.
 This result is consistent with our finding with the directed predictions by the network.
 In this study, we pick $M_{1,0}$ and $\eta$ and define $S_\mathrm{full}$ and $S_\mathrm{fid}$ similar to $\Om$ and $\s8$ to quantify the ability of these methods in constraining baryonic physics.
 Our reason for picking these two parameters is that $M_{1,0}$ is relatively weakly constrained by external observations (e.g., \citealt{behroozi2013} suggests $M_{1,0}=(2-10)\ee{11}h^{-1}\Msun$), while $\eta$ has the greatest impact on WL signals among all baryonic parameters (LH21).
 The results are shown in Table~\ref{tab:posterior-area}.
 We find that our CNN and the power spectrum perform similarly when all other parameters are fixed, and the power spectrum is slighter better when marginalized over the other parameters (10.4 versus 13.0).
 The peak counts perform worse than the other two methods by a factor of around 2 in either case.